AdaCore/spark2014/lrm/source/subprograms.rst

-As indicated by the ``aspect_specification`` being part of a ``subprogram_declaration``, a subprogram is in |SPARK| only if its specific contract expressions (introduced by Pre and Post) and class-wide contract expressions (introduced by Pre'Class and Post'Class), if any, are in |SPARK|.
+As indicated by the ``aspect_specification`` being part of a ``subprogram_declaration``, a subprogram is in |SPARK| only if its specific contract expressions (introduced by Pre and Post), if any, are in |SPARK|.

-.. todo:: Think about Pre'Class and Post'Class.
-          To be completed in the Milestone 3 version of this document.

 For an ``expression_function_declaration`` without an explicit postcondition the expression implementing the function acts as its postcondition.